-In general, our survey findings confirm the information collected during informal interviews and via email.
+In general, our survey findings confirm the information collected during informal interviews and via questionnaire.
 The mixed-method results indicate that our department is performing well.
-Our students are satisfied with their experiences in the department, have positive experiences with the professors, and benefit from their courses.
+Our students are increasingly satisfied with their experiences in the department, have positive experiences with the professors, and benefit from their courses.
 While we are meeting or exceeding all of our student learning objectives, we have improved several areas of our instruction, including the development of research skills, data literacy, and critical thinking and writing skills.
 The results regarding student perceptions of the value of their degree have also shown substantive improvement.
 In fall 2017, the department proposed a social data analytics certificate within the SOCI major.
 This effort was stopped by stakeholders from other colleges.
-This fall, we will continue the effort be proposing a development of a social data analytics concentration.
+In 2018, we worked with other colleges to propose a social data analytics concentration.
+This concentration should go live in 2020.
 Moreover, in line with our strategic priorities, during the summer of 2017, the department provided several faculty with additional funds to hire and work on several different research projects with our undergraduate majors.
 These funds will continue as long as the department has resources available to support undergraduate research.